At this point, we will then categorize our diarrhea.

 Infection.
 Diverticulitis, is exudative.
 Diverticulitis, we´ve talked about diverticular disease.

-So we'll begins by looking at it by referring to diverticuli
+So we'll begin by looking at it by referring to diverticuli

 and then we'll go into diverticulosis and some point with diverticuli with fecalith accumulating in there.